-See Select If below for an example.

 Select Cases

 PSPP will execute the SPSS commands to select out particular cases and will do it correctly.

-However, the graphical interface in PSPP is not user friendly.
+However, the graphical interface in PSPP is not very user friendly.
 Click on “Data” in the menu bar and then click on “Select cases.”
 Select “Use filter variable” and move the variable you want to use to select cases into the filter box.
 PSPP will select out the cases that have a value of 0 or have user-defined missing values or system missing values.
 PSPP will select out these cases for your entire session unless you put the TEMPORARY command right before the SELECT CASES command.
 The purpose of the TEMPORARY command is to tell PSPP to carry out the SELECT IF command for only the next command (e.g., the paired-samples t test) and then go back to using all the cases.

-The SPSS commands to select out the cases are not intuitively clear and should not be given to students.

-In Exercise STAT7S you have to use the TEMPORARY command so you can execute several Select If commands.
-In the exercise I listed the commands and asked students to cut and paste them into a blank PSPP syntax file and then execute them.
-This should be relatively easy for students to do.
-TEMPORARY.
-SELECT IF d5_sex = 1.
-T-TEST PAIRS=d4_educ WITH d29_speduc (PAIRED) /CRITERIA=CI(.9500) /MISSING=ANALYSIS.
-TEMPORARY.
-SELECT IF d5_sex = 2.
-T-TEST PAIRS=d4_educ WITH d29_speduc (PAIRED) /CRITERIA=CI(.9500) /MISSING=ANALYSIS.

-It’s important that these commands be entered into the PSPP syntax file exactly as written so cutting and pasting them is the best solution.

 One-Way Analysis of Variance (ANOVA)

 SPSS has an option to run one-way analysis of variance from within the MEANS procedure which is part of COMPARE MEANS.

-PSPP does not have this option so you will need use the ONE-WAY ANOVA command which is also part of COMPARE MEANS.
+PSPP does not have this option so you will need to use the ONE-WAY ANOVA command which is also part of COMPARE MEANS.

 SPSS will compute Eta, a measure used with a nominal or ordinal measure and an interval measure.
 PSPP does not compute Eta but it is easy to get Eta from the one-way analysis of variance output.
 Just divide the between-groups sum of squares by the total sum of squares.
-That’s what I have students do in exercise STAT13S,

 Crosstabs

 In SPSS the default for “Cells” is the count but in PSPP the default is count and the row, column, and total percents.
-That means that you need to tell students to uncheck the row and column percent boxes so they won’t get percents they don’t want.
-Getting all these percents will confuse them.

 When running the Chi Square test in SPSS the output will tell you the number of cells for which the expected frequencies is less than 5.
 This is handy since one of the assumptions of the Chi Square test is that the expected frequencies aren’t too small which is often defined as less than 5.
 PSPP does not give you this information.
 You can see the expected frequencies in PSPP by checking the “Expected” box in the “Cells” list of options.

 In SPSS you can add control variables in the bottom box of the crosstabs dialog box.
-I couldn’t see any way to do this in PSPP.
+PSPP does not have a similar option.
 However, PSPP will run a SPSS syntax file that includes control variables.
-Here are the instructions I included in Exercise STAT12S telling the students how to do this.